dmbarbour/wikilon/docs/ABCRT.md

 A challenge for this representation of blocks is *precise, efficient, dynamic* tracking of substructural type attributes.
 Internal substructure from partial evaluation as in `[[xyzzy]kf]` mustn't be confused with external sub-structure from quotations like `[xyzzy]kf' == [[xyzzy]kf]kf`.
 For the moment, I'll just track this by recording a flag bit to perform latent substructure evaluation when copying or dropping quoted values.
 I'll otherwise suppress substructure checks.

 Long term, I'll want a more compact block representation that involves much less copying, and a variant for just-in-time compilations.
 I'd also like to shift most substructural type checking into static ahead-of-time computations.

+#### Reading and Writing of Blocks?

+Injecting a block into bytecode is straightforward enough.
+But it is unfortunately unclear how to read a large block back into an output stream.

+#### Binding a Dictionary?

+It might be feasible to bind a dictionary value to a context, i.e. such that the dictionary maps `{%word}` tokens to more bytecode.
+This could be achieved by a simple callback if I don't want to commit to stowed dictionaries.
+OTOH, this isn't how I want to handle dictionaries long term.
+Or at all, really.

 ### Value Sealers